isomerpages/moe-sembawangsec/resource/announcements/_posts/2025-04-03-post-Canteen Stall Application 2025.md

 ---
 <h2>School Canteen Advertisement</h2>
 <p>Sembawang Secondary School seeks applications to operate a Halal noodle
-stall in the school canteen.
+/ cooked food stall in the school canteen.
 If successful, operation of the new stall will likely commence from July 2025.</p>
 <h4>&nbsp;<u>Application Criteria</u></h4>
 <p>Applicants should possess the following criteria:</p>
 <p>a)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Must be a Singapore Citizen or Singapore